Welcome to Lane Kiffin's Charlie Weis Jr. experiment

 By year two, almost every time Weis Jr. and Kiffin had a conversation, they would end up talking about the same group of plays.
 Weis Jr. began to anticipate Kiffin's play calls.

 When Kiffin took the job as FAU coach, Weis Jr. was his first hire -- as tight ends coach.
 But two months later, Weis Jr. left to take a job as an offensive analyst with the Atlanta Falcons off a recommendation from Steve Sarkisian, whom he also knew from Alabama.
-"It was a chance to try out the NFL, see if I liked it because if I never tried it, I'd never know," Weis Jr. said.
+"It was a chance to try out the NFL, see if I liked it, because if I never tried it, I'd never know," Weis Jr. said.

 Weis Sr. recalls a conversation he had with Atlanta quarterback Matt Ryan last season.